test-kitchen/kitchen-ec2/README.md

 The default is `t2.micro` or `t1.micro`, depending on whether the image is `hvm` or `paravirtual`. (`paravirtual` images are incompatible with `t2.micro`.)

+When working with spots, you can provide an array in which case the driver will try each type until it can get a spot.

 #### `security_group_ids`